mbakes1/unilogic-landing/README.md

 ## Deployment

 This application is designed to be deployed on Vercel.
 Make sure to set the environment variables in your Vercel project settings.

+The project uses a monorepo structure with the web application in `apps/web`.
+The Vercel configuration specifies this as the root directory.